VoronDesign/VoronUsers/printer_mods/RockNLol/RockNRoll/README.md

 As all these are in the BOM of a V2.4 it is highly likely you can build this mod with leftovers from your printer.

 ### Printing: ###
+#### Parts: ####
+First you need:
+- 1x rocker_right
+- 1x rocker_left
+- 1x rocker_right_brace
+- 1x rocker_left_brace
+If you use thicker panels or foam tape than the default 4mm, there is a 6mm version in a subfolder.
+For additional support you can swap the base plates of the rubber feet to the ones from this mod.
+If you are building a 2.4r2 print these:
+- 1x base_plate_a_r2
+- 1x base_plate_b_r2
+If you still have an 2.4r1 build you therefor need:
+- 1x base_plate_right_r1
+- 1x base_plate_left_r1

 #### Print Settings: ####
 This mod needs rigidity and stiffness.
 Based on the Voron recommendations for structural printer parts these settings are recommended:
 - 0.4mm Nozzle